Skip to main content

 • guide and encourage effective student learning using inclusive assessment tasks, aligned with learning outcomes and reflecting the objectives of the course and relevant graduate capabilities and attributes

-• adopt fair, valid and reliable measurements of a student performance of the intended learning outcomes
+• adopt fair, valid and reliable measurements of students' performance of the intended learning outcomes

 • place greater emphasis on providing useful feedback

-• demonstrate the achievement by students of consistent academic standards
+• demonstrate students' achievement of consistent academic standards

 • respond to the sector-wide standards framework (TEQSA).